ktbernoulli/ktbernoulli.github.io/_posts/2017-08-18-part-one-md.md

 ---
-title: "An example of a .md of your Jupyter Notebook"
+title: "tDM : An example of a .md of your Jupyter Notebook"
 layout: post
 date: 2017-08-18
-tag: project
+tag: posting
-projects: true
+projects: false
 hidden: true # don't count this post in blog pagination
-description: "If you are unsatisfied with your project, improve upon mine."
+description: "A render that is clean because it does not show all the features of the original notebook."
-category: project
+category: instruction
 author: kateta
 externalLink: false
 ---